 Outdoor days for the whole family

-During these six weeks, we offer a varied programme with 3D archery, climbing on the Rüfikopf and the Karhorn climbing route, canyoning, stand-up paddling, and geocaching courses from Monday to Friday.
+During these six weeks, we offer a 6-day varied Programme (Wednesday off) with 3D archery, climbing on the Rüfikopf and the Karhorn climbing route, canyoning, stand-up paddling, and geocaching courses from Monday to Friday.
 This programme has plenty to offer for kids and adults alike.
 Action and adventure for the whole family!

 Younger kids aged 3 to 7 will also find plenty to do.
 Our child care specialist has a different highlight to offer every day, including fishing at the fishing pond, grilling on Lechbach creek, adventure hikes, a visit to Bärenland, kid’s Olympics, and much more.

 Parents can spend their time away from their kids in quiet at the Alpin Bad pool or in the Revitalium, or they can participate in one of our guided hikes, a mountain peak tour with a guide, or an independent mountain bike tour.

 Please inquire at the reception desk for more information about adventure week and prices.

 “Musicians ‘ Day in Lech” – come and celebrate the culture of the Alps with us!

 A sea of traditional costumes will again fill Rüfiplatz on this day.
 A true feast for the eyes and a musical delight for every fan of good folk music and traditional dress.

 No matter where you go from Lech to Oberlech, from Rüfikopf to Zug to Älpele, the air will be full of music and song, and a group of musicians will delight you on one of the pleasant terraces around Lech.
 You will not be able to help but sing and dance along and to experience the joy of being alive!

 We invite all guests to come to this event in traditional dress.